Raspberry Pi Remote SSH Access over the Internet using Secure Tunnel

 Now you can access your IoT device’s SSH server using the above SocketXP local endpoint, instead of a public endpoint, as shown below.

 $ ssh -i ~/.ssh/john-private.key john@localhost -p 3000

 We recommend using SocketXP Private TCP Tunnels for all your remote IoT device access needs.
-Public TCP tunnels can be used for hobby usecase, quick testing or one-off accesses.

 SocketXP Scaling and Performance

-All Raspberry devices come installed with SSH Server installed.
+All Raspberry Pi devices come with SSH Server installed.
 If your device is not Raspberry Pi based and you wanted to know how to install and configure SSH server, SSH clients and SSH public/private keys for remote access, continue reading the following sections.